dlwh/epic/README.md

 ## Introduction

 Chalk is a library for natural language processing (NLP).
+It is based on the [OpenNLP](http://opennlp.apache.org/) library, but will be transitioning to more use of Scala (rather than Java) as new capabilities are added.

 The name Chalk comes from my son's stuffed elephant.
 "Chalk" obviously has a great connection to writing (and thus text processing).
 Of course, it also follows the what-your-kid-called-his-elephant naming convention precedent established with Hadoop. :)

-In addition to OpenNLP, there are two other related projects.
-One is Scalabha (https://github.com/utcompling/Scalabha), which I started as a package for teaching Scala in computational linguistics projects, and which I may pilfer as Chalk develops.
-The other is Breeze, which is a Scala-based machine learning and NLP project that I've been peripherally involved with.
-It's a great and very general library; ultimately, I expect to bring Breeze in as a dependency and then Chalk will in some respects be an example of building an NLP library on top of the core capabilities provided by Breeze.

 ## Using Chalk

-The latest stable release is 1.0, which corresponds quite directly to Apache OpenNLP v1.5.3.
+The latest stable release is 1.1.0.

 In SBT:

-    libraryDependencies += "com.jasonbaldridge" % "chalk" % "1.0"
+    libraryDependencies += "com.jasonbaldridge" % "chalk" % "1.1.0"

 In Maven:

     <dependency>
        <groupId>com.jasonbaldridge</groupId>
        <artifactId>chalk</artifactId>
-       <version>1.0</version>
+       <version>1.1.0</version>
     </dependency>

 ## Requirements